qcwang77/COVID-19_Honolulu_Project/README.md

-# Data 512A Class Project

-### Exploring the Impacts of Government Responses on Pandemic Control and Local Tourism at Honolulu County
+## Exploring the Impacts of Government Responses on Pandemic Control and Local Tourism at Honolulu County

 ## About the Project